Why Traditional Sales Training Fails—and How to Fix It

 6. Managers Aren’t Equipped to Reinforce It

-Sales managers are the front line of enablement—but too often, they’re not trained to coach.
-Without their buy-in and support, training loses momentum.
+Sales managers are the front line of enablement.
+Yet many in logistics come up through sales and operations and have never been trained to coach.
+Without their support, training loses momentum.

 Fix It:

-Enable managers with structured coaching frameworks, performance scorecards, and tools for feedback.
-Make coaching a core part of their role—not a nice-to-have.
+Equip managers with coaching frameworks, scorecards, and tools for structured feedback.
+Make coaching part of their job description, not an optional extra.

 7. Culture Undermines Change